Using greywater in the garden

 Greywater can be a valuable source of water to use in the garden, particularly during dry conditions.
 Learn how and where to use grey water at your place.

-When used correctly, greywater has the potential to irrigate lawns and gardens.
-This helps keep gardens thriving and makes the most of precious water resources, particularly during times of drought and water restrictions.
-Using greywater also helps to reduce water bills and the amount of wastewater entering sewers or on-site treatment systems.
 Consult your local council or water authority for the latest regulations regarding greywater usage in your area.
 In some areas, untreated greywater can only be used in sub-surface irrigation systems.

 However, here is some general information on using greywater in your garden.